fig02/Better-OoT/README.md

 - Kakariko carpenter moved so he is not in the way of the cucco route
 - Starting time of day is dynamic depending on intro cutscene settings

-## Usage Details
-There are some details with the hack that need to be emphasized.

-**Time of Day**: The starting time of day is calculated based on 3 settings: Skip Intro, Skip Hyrule Field, and Skip Hyrule Castle.
-With these options enabled, the starting time of day is set later to account for these missing cutscenes.
-While useful in some cases, it can cause issues in others.
-For speedrun categories that do ESS Owl Skip or Aqua escape, you need to keep in one or both cutscenes to be able to make it to market in time.

-**No Continue After Death**: On Vanilla VC if you die in specific areas and no continue the game will crash.
-This happens on 1.0 VC, but in different areas.
-This is relevant for No IM/WW because if you "no continue" when dying in Sacred Forest Meadow as adult, the game will crash.
-Players on VC will need to savewarp normally.
-A fix may be found for this in the future, but it is a vanilla issue, and is hard to debug as it is VC exclusive.

-**Fast Song Cutscenes**: With this option enabled, the staff for learning songs will appear right away.
-This can cause a harmless bug where you can walk with the ocarina making noises.
-This can also make tricks like Deathless Bolero behave strangely.
-In cases like this you may want to disable this option.

-**Cutscene Pointers**: For categories that wrong warp it is important to keep area intro cutscenes that set the cs pointer for wrong warps (for example: Deku intro for Ganondoor).
-Also, warp song cutscenes are skipped and thus do not set the pointer.
-This shouldn't be an issue in most categories and should be remedied by a save warp.

 ## Thanks